-Mary Kingsley, the daughter of George Kingsley and Mary Bailey, and the niece of Charles Kingsley, was born in Islington in 1862.
+Mary Kingsley, the daughter of George Kingsley and Mary Bailey, and the niece of Charles Kingsley, was born in Islington on 13th October 1862.
 Her father qualified as a doctor and worked for the Earl of Pembroke.
 Both men had a love of travelling and together they produced a book of their foreign journeys, South Sea Bubbles.
 Her mother was an invalid and Mary was expected to stay at home and look after her.
 Mary had little formal schooling but she did have access to her father's large library of travel books.

 When her father was at home Mary loved to hear his stories about life in other countries and willingly agreed to help him with his proposed book he was writing on the customs and laws of people in Africa.
 Although Kingsley did not consider taking his daughter with him on his travels, she was given the task of making notes on relevant material from his large collection of books on the subject.

 In 1891 Kingsley returned to England after one journey suffering from rheumatic fever.
 With both her parents invalids, Mary took complete control over the running of the household.
 Mary even subscribed to the journal, English Mechanic, so that she could carry out repairs on their dilapidated house.